darkstego/wakib-emacs/README.md

 the common shortcuts users have grown accustomed to.
 This can be also used for commands that need to be fast and concise.

 ### C-e ?
-(Extended Shortcuts)
+(Extended Shortcuts formerly C-x)
 This points to the typical C-x map in Emacs.
 The main purpose in Wakib is to provide room for extra shortcuts.
 Any of the old Emacs C-x shortcuts that now have equivalent as a common shortcut can be recycled.

 ### C-d C-?
-Mode Shortcuts
+(Mode Shortcuts formerly C-c)
 This points to the C-c map in Emacs.
 Major modes typically populate their shortcuts here, and these are untouched in wakib.

 ### C-d ?
-User Shortcuts
+(User Shortcuts)
 As per the Emacs guidlines, keybindings that start with C-d and a single character should be reserved for user, so as a general rule these will not be populated.
 This allows users to add their own custom shortcuts knowing that they won't be overwritten by future updates to Wakib.

 ## User local changes

 In order to add your own changes to the starter kit that won't be overwritten anytime you update the project, create a subdirectory named `user` in your emacs.d directory, and add your changes to a file called `init-user.el`.
 You could just copy or rename the template from the `init-user.el.template` file that comes with the project.
-The template file contains some common changes that did not fit as part of the default starter kit.
+The template file contains extra configuration that while useful, did not make sense as default behaviour for the starter kit.

 ## Contribution